arkadiuszsz/json/Readme.md

 json_pair pair;
 iter = json_parse(&iter, pair);
 ```
-To access the string in the token or token pair there are three utility functions.
+To access the string in the token or token pair there are two utility functions.
 The first function `json_dup` takes a read token and a allocator callback and
 returns a newly allocated string which contains the parsed string.
 ```c